jjzieve/cartogratree-backbone/README.md

 - google and [stackoverflow!](http://stackoverflow.com/questions/tagged/backbone.js) (by far my best resources)

 *Tips:*
-*If you are an experience web developer, just ignore me because you probably have better tools than me.
+*If you're an experienced web developer, just ignore me because you probably have better tools than me.
 But if you aren't, here are some tools that helped me along the way:*
 - [RESTClient](https://addons.mozilla.org/en-US/firefox/addon/restclient/), Cool plugin Damian showed me for testing REST requests in your browser (like curl on command line)
 - [Firebug](https://addons.mozilla.org/en-US/firefox/addon/firebug/), best development tool (imho) for my favorite browser
 - [Empty Cache](https://addons.mozilla.org/en-US/firefox/addon/empty-cache-button/), useful for those times when "you don't know why your styles haven't been updated"